ReMVVM/ReMVVM/README.md

         // without Rx: self.remvvm.dispatch(action: LogoutAction())
         logoutButton.rx.tap
             .map { LogoutAction() }
-            .bind(to: remvvm)
+            .bind(to: remvvm.rx)
             .disposed(by: disposeBag)

-        // get view model from remvvm and bind to the view guard let viewModel: GreetingsViewModel = remvvm.viewModel(for: self) else { return }
+        // bind view model to the view viewModel?.messageLabel.bind(to: messageLabel.rx.text).disposed(by: disposeBag)
-        viewModel.messageLabel.bind(to: messageLabel.rx.text).disposed(by: disposeBag)
     }
 }
 ```

 The last concept whould like to show is how we can handle navigation in the app using *ReMVVM*.
 We could have add navigation changes after dispatching each action in UIViewControllers but please notice we didn't handle it there.
 So where it is ?
-It's implemented in the component called *Middleware*.
+It's implemented in the component called *```Middleware```*.
 It's mechanism that can change dispatch of the action and is offten used for asynchronous requests and side effect (in our case side effect for state change is displaying new screen of the app).

 *Middleware* is a stack of objects and each action dispatched in the store is passed thorugh each element of that stack.
-It's done by calling ```next()``` method from dispatcher.
-On the end action is reduced in corresponding reducer and the state in the store is changed.
+It's done by calling ```next()``` method from ```Interceptor```.
+On the end action is reduced in reducer and the state in the store is changed.
 After state is changed the completion block from ```next()``` is called in backward order.

-In middleware you can also dispatch completly new action by calling ```dispatcher.dispatch(action:)```.
 If you don't call ```next()``` method the action's dispatch will break and as a result reducer will not be called and state will not change.
 It can be intentional in some cases for example when you need to download some data asynchronously.

+In middleware you can also dispatch completly new action by calling ```dispatch(action:)``` from ```Dispatcher```.

 Let's back to our example and define really simple ```UIState``` that give us possibility to navigate through the app.